scottyschup/ruby-curriculum/w1d1/data-structures/string.md

 ```

 The general idea is to each time divide by a greater power of `base`
-and the mod the result by `base` to get the next digit.
+and then mod the result by `base` to get the next digit.
 Continue until
 `num / (base ** pow) == 0`.

 You'll get each digit as a number; you need to turn it into a